Sophia "Chat" Sanduval

-Sophia "Chat" Sanduval is a fictional superhero in comic books published by Marvel Comics.
-She first appeared in Marvel Adventures Spider-Man #53 (July 2009), a series in the Marvel Adventures imprint for young readers, taking place in a non-canonical, alternate reality from mainstream Marvel continuity.
-She was created by writer Paul Tobin and artist Matteo Lolli as a girlfriend for a teenage Peter Parker/Spider-Man.
+Sophia "Chat" Sanduval is a superhero appearing in American comic books published by Marvel Comics.
+She first appeared in Marvel Adventures Spider-Man #53 (July 2009), a series in the Marvel Adventures imprint for young readers, taking place in Earth-20051, an alternate reality from mainstream Marvel continuity.
+She was created by writer Paul Tobin and artist Matteo Lolli as the primary girlfriend for a teenage Peter Parker/Spider-Man.

 A mutant, Chat possesses the ability to talk to animals.
-She sees herself as both Peter Parker and Spider-Man's girlfriend, and has managed to involve herself in Peter's civilian and superhero lives.
+She sees herself as both Peter Parker and Spider-Man's girlfriend, and has managed to involve herself in Peter's civilian and superhero lives, joining the Blonde Phantom Detective Agency and helping Peter in battle as Mysterious Girl X.

 Publication history

-Chat was created by author Paul Tobin as an original girlfriend for the Spider-Man appearing in his Marvel Adventures Spider-Man comic book.
+Chat was created by author Paul Tobin as an original girlfriend for the Peter Parker/Spider-Man appearing in his Marvel Adventures Spider-Man comic book.
 She first appeared in Marvel Adventures Spider-Man #53 and appeared in every subsequent issue until the series was canceled with #61 (July 2009 – March 2010).

 Chat next appeared in Tobin's Spider-Man Marvel Adventures comic-book series, which continue the stories started in Marvel Adventures Spider-Man.
 These stories feature a teenage Peter Parker/Spider-Man with a supporting cast of revamped Marvel Comics characters, as well as all-new characters such as Chat.

 Chat was introduced into the mainstream Marvel universe in the 2011 series Spider-Girl #4 as a friend of Anya Corazon's new roommate.
 It is unknown if she is a mutant or a normal human in this reality.